Cass Review

-The Independent Review of Gender Identity Services for Children and Young People (commonly, the Cass Review) was an independent review commissioned in 2020 by NHS England and NHS Improvement and led by Hilary Cass, a retired consultant paediatrician and the former president of the Royal College of Paediatrics and Child Health.
+The Independent Review of Gender Identity Services for Children and Young People (commonly referred to as the Cass Review) is an independent review commissioned in 2020 by NHS England and NHS Improvement and led by Hilary Cass, a retired consultant paediatrician and the former president of the Royal College of Paediatrics and Child Health.
 It dealt with gender services for children and young people, including transgender youth and those with gender dysphoria in England.